RyanFleck/Manuals/content/tools/azure.md

 * Describe the benefits of security and governance in the cloud
 * Describe the benefits of manageability in the cloud

+**High Availability**

+Cloud services provide guarantees of reliability that use high availability as a metric.
+With 44640 minutes in a 31 day month, the following "number of nines" define the contractually allowed downtime:

+1. 99.99% available: 4.464 minutes of downtime aka "four nines"
+1. 99.999% available: 0.4464 minutes (26.7 seconds) of downtime
+1. 99.9999% available: 0.04464 minutes (2.67 seconds) of downtime

+...etc

+No amount of money can achieve 100% availability.

+**Scalability**

+> The ability of a system to handle growth of users or work; scaling is the ability to add capacity to an application.

 ## Cloud Service Types